usnistgov/labbench/doc/guide/02_getting_started/04 concurrency.md

             return None
 ```

-Suppose we need to both `fetch` from `Device1` and `acquire` in `Device2`, and that the sequencing is not important.
+Suppose we need to both `fetch` from `Device1` and `acquire` in `Device2`, and that the time-sequencing is not important.
 One approach is to simply call one and then the other:

 ```{code-cell} ipython3
 from labbench import testing